beyastard/WeightScope/README.md

 ### Load a local model

 1. Select **Local** in the Load Model tab.
-2. Enter the full path to the model directory.
+2. Click **📁 Browse…** to open the OS native folder picker (or type the path directly).
+Navigate to any drive or directory — there are no restrictions.
 3. Click **🚀 Load & Analyze**.

 WeightScope auto-detects the layout — single file or sharded — and processes all shards as a single unified analysis.
+Results are cached in `.save_state/` keyed by SHA-256 hash; subsequent loads of the same model are nearly instant.

 ```
 # Single-file layout